primait/prima_tracing.rs/README.md

 ### Cargo features

+For ease of use you can use the following feature sets:

+- `live` enables the feature you will most likely want in a production/staging environment
+- `dev` enables the features you will most likely want in a dev environment

 - `json-logger` outputs traces to standard output in JSON format
 - `datadog` extends `json-logger` output with [trace and span information](https://docs.datadoghq.com/tracing/connect_logs_and_traces/opentelemetry/) allowing